muhamm-ad/auto-deploy-ansible-awx-on-aws-ec2/README.md

 Before proceeding, ensure the following requirements are met:

 - **Terraform**: Version 1.8 or later installed.
 [Download Terraform here](https://www.terraform.io/downloads.html).
 - **AWS Account**: With credentials (access key and secret key) for a user having sufficient permissions for managing EC2 resources.
+- Ensure the **default VPC** in your AWS account is available in the region you specify ans dns resolution and dns hostnames are enabled in the VPC.

 ## Usage